skorokithakis/netproxy/README.md

 Running
 --------

 Running netproxy is easy.
-If you have Docker installed, just clone the repository, edit `config.json` to replace `YOURIPHERE` with the external IP of your *server*, and run:
+If you have Docker installed, just clone the repository *on your server*, run the `preprocess.py` script:

+    python preprocess.py

+What this will do is download TSDU's config.json file, change a few entries and write it out, for the Dockerfile to use.
+It will also autodetect your server's IP and write it in the config file, so make sure you double-check that and change it if it's wrong, before building the image with:

     docker build -t skorokithakis/netproxy .

-This will build the image.
-Once it's done, run:
+Once building is done, run:

     docker run -p 53:53/udp -p 80:80 -p 443:443 -d skorokithakis/netproxy